nicoduchR/eslsca-scraping/README.md

-# 4chan /pol/ Scraper
+# 4chan Multi-Board Scraper

-A Node.js/TypeScript scraper for extracting content from 4chan's /pol/ board using the official read-only API.
+A Node.js/TypeScript scraper for extracting content from any 4chan board using the official read-only API.

+Supports all boards: `/pol/`, `/x/`, `/b/`, `/v/`, etc.

 ## Features